 Don’t exaggerate skills.
 Authenticity builds trust.

-Get Verified for Work Exchanges for Free Accommodation
+Get Verified for Volunteer Exchanges

 Verification on platforms like Workaway enhances credibility.